alicewriteswrongs/gpg_workshop/gpg.markdown

 OK, so all that is out of the way.
 How do we encrypt a file?
-Well, if you're using an email client like Thunderbird it should basically handle that for you.
+Well, if you're using an email client like Thunderbird it should basically handle that for you, for encrypting email.

-If your use case is different (e.g. you're encrypting a super secret file on your own computer) you can do:
+But GPG can do a lot more than just email!
+If your use case is different (e.g. you're encrypting a super secret file on your own computer) you can
+do:

 `gpg --encrypt myfile`